alexvarghese77/Hotstar-App-Demo/README.md

 ## 1.Introduction
         This is a simple mobile application demonstrating the UI of popular applications like youtube ,hotstar with some of the basic functionalities .

 ## 2.Application Overview

-	The application can be accessed through the URL:https://moviestar-app.firebaseapp.com/ .This is a mobile browser version of youtube / hotstart similer allication developed using Angular 5 and hosted in the google firebase applicatiion
+	The application can be accessed through the URL:https://moviestar-app.firebaseapp.com/ .
+  This is a mobile browser version of youtube / hotstart similer allication developed using Angular 5 and hosted in the google firebase applicatiion

 ## 3. Component Description